17 Health Benefits of Beetroot (and Beet Juice): Number 2 Can Be Life Saving

 A daily serving of beetroot can lighten this load!
 Research reveals that betaine, the amino acid present in beets and spinach and quinoa as well, can aid in the prevention and reduction of fat accumulation in the liver.

-According to animal studies carried out, rats that were given beetroot juice had increased detoxifying enzymes within their bloodstream.
+One study revealed that rats that took beetroom juice had increased detoxifying enzymes within their bloodstream.

 Research done on people with diabetes revealed that betaine improved liver function, reduced liver size and slightly decreased cholesterol .